The City of Brass

 Gradually, on their journey to the fabled city, Nahri learns Dara's bloody past and why he became so hated.
-Killed and his spirit enslaved by the ifrits, he was sold from owner to owner and commanded to loot, kill, and maim his owner's enemies.
 Nonetheless, Nahri finds herself attracted to him.

-After the death of a winged peri, Dara's only friend, they reach the city.
 Nahri is the image of the last of the Nahids, a renowned family of healers now all dead except for her.
-However, she finds it difficult to perform the cures expected of her.
-Her healing abilities still exist and her skill with languages, but she is unused to the ailments among the djinn.
+Her healing abilities still exist, but she is unused to the ailments among the djinn.

 Nahri has a skill with languages and can speak them without ever being exposed to the language.
 She is insatiably curious as is Prince Ali who is assigned to guard her.
 Together, they spend much time in the palace library.